tensorflow/addons/CONTRIBUTING.md

 pytest --duration=10 tensorflow_addons/
 ```

+#### Testing with Pycharm

+Pycharm has a debugger build in the IDE for visual inspection of variables
+and step by step executions of Python instructions.
+It can run your test
+functions from the little green arrows next to it.
+And you can add
+ breakpoints by just clicking next to a line in the code (a red dot will appear).

+ But in order for the debugger to run correctly, you need to specify
+ that you use pytest as your main test runner, not unittest (the default one).

+ For that, go in File -> Settings -> search box -> Default test runner -> Select "Pytest".

 #### Compiling custom ops

 If you need a custom C++/Cuda op for your test, compile your ops with